jimTheSTEAMClown/Verilog/verilog-manual-draft.md

 led[6]
 led[7]

+For this Logic Gates Lab, you are only going ot be using the **input  logic [7:0] key,** and **output logic [7:0] led,**.
+The other inout/outpus for the dynamic seven-segment display & the LCD screen interface wires will be used and explained in subsiquent labs.

-While we actually pass signals between the Gowin FPGA board and the HW-154 GPIO board using a serial bus, for these first Logic and Mux labs, you can imagine the following block diagram reprisentation.
+While we actually pass signals between the Gowin FPGA board and the HW-154 GPIO board using a serial bus, that actially uses the inout  **logic [3:0] gpio** bus, for these first Logic and Mux labs, you can imagine the following block diagram reprisentation.

 <pre>
 ┌────────────────────┐                ┌─────────────────┐